justchrister/kalt/SECURITY.md

 Do you want to pen test us?
 Go ahead :) We appreciate if you let us know in advance, and especially if you have some insights to share: sec@ka.lt

+## Incident response

+The incident response plan is described in more detail in a seperate internal document, but the short version is:

+1. Triage the impact
+2. Involve the right parties (external experts level 1)
+3. Inform affected customers or partners
+4. Contain
+5. Resolve
+6. Report

 ## Other documents of interest

 - [Cloudflare data processing addendum (DPA) ↗](https://www.cloudflare.com/cloudflare-customer-dpa/)